openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 Compared with the batching, the parallelism is somewhat transposed (i.e. performed over inputs, with much less synchronization within CNN ops):
 ![](../img/cpu_streams_explained.png)

+Notice that [high-level performance hints](../OV_Runtime_UG/performance_hints.md) allows the implementation to select the optimal number of the streams, _depending on the model compute demands_ and CPU capabilities (including [int8 inference](../OV_Runtime_UG/Int8Inference.md) hardware acceleration, number of cores, etc).

 ### Automatic Batching Internals <a name="ov-auto-batching"></a>
+While the GPU plugin fully supports general notion of the streams, the associated performance improvements are usually modest.
+The primary reason is that while the streams allow to hide the communication overheads and hide certain bubbles in device utilization, running multiple kernels on the GPU simultaneously is less efficient, compared to calling same kernel on the multiple inputs at once.

 As explained in the section on the [automatic batching](../OV_Runtime_UG/automatic_batching.md), the feature performs on-the-fly grouping of the inference requests to improve device utilization.
 The Automatic Batching relaxes the requirement for an application to saturate devices like GPU by _explicitly_ using a large batch.
 It essentially it performs transparent inputs gathering from individual inference requests followed by the actual batched execution, with no programming effort from the user: